I jotted a few thoughts on comparison — about chasing illusions rather than living bravely.

-I can relate.
-I’ve spent a lot of time measuring my success by comparing it to someone else’s:
+I’ve spent too much time measuring my success by comparing it to someone else’s.

 She lives at the beach.
 (I’m freezing my tail off in the winter that never ends.)

 She lost 25 pounds.
 (I’ve only lost 3.)

 She wrote a book and got published.
 (I haven’t heard back from the publisher.)